rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/ingress-controllers/_index.md

         namespace: ingress-nginx
       type: kubernetes.io/tls
     ```
-4. Define your ingress resource with the following `default-ssl-certificate` argument that references the secret we created above under `extra_args` in your `cluster.yml` like such:
+4. Define your ingress resource with the following `default-ssl-certificate` argument, which references the secret we created earlier under `extra_args` in your `cluster.yml`:

     ```yaml
     ingress: